reinert/requestor/README.md

 Additionally, Requestor was crafted from the Client perspective instead of the Server's (like other rest libraries were thought).
 In that fashion, developers have a more **consistent and intuitive experience** consuming HTTP services while coding.
-We do not need to pre-declare Server API's facades.
+We do not need to pre-declare Server API's façades.
 We can just consume them on demand.
 This approach empower us to build *micro clients* that interact with many different *micro services*.

 Besides, we value **code traceability**.
 So code generation is the last option in design decisions.
 Whenever a new requirement appears,